 Once you admit that you are the one responsible for creating the mess, then and only then, can you change it.
 How can you change something if you have nothing to do with it?
 Admit it!
 You are the only one who can change your own life.
 Got it?
 Great!
 Now you can atart doing something about it.

 Let's start by looking at what we are expecting to happen in our life.
 Not what we want, not what we would love, but what we expect.
 That is what really counts.
 If we are asking to win a million dollars, we must believe (and expect) that we will get it.
 We can be asking for world peace, but unless we really expect it to happen we are not giving peace a chance.
 Whatever it is that we are asking for in life, whether it is a material possession or world peace, unless we expect it to manifest, we are barking up the wrong tree.

 It's amazing what that little voice inside, the doubting Thomas, can prevent us from having.
 There is a part of our mind that believes all the metaphysical principles.
 We dutifully repeat affirmations.
 We strive to think positively and to cancel the negative thoughts.
 We visualize our dreams coming true, yet if somewhere inside there is a part of us that does not really expect it, then we've cheated ourselves out of success.

 We all have a creative aspect of ourselves which resides within and expresses itself as a quiet voice.
 Maybe if we weren't so busy complaining and blaming, we would hear what that voice has to say.
 It has millions of fun, creative solutions to whatever ails us.
-Listen in!
+Listen in and make changes!

 © by Marie T. Russell